Alexhuszagh/rust-lexical/lexical-core/README.md

 For more information on the Ryu algorithm, see [Ryū: fast float-to-string conversion](https://dl.acm.org/citation.cfm?id=3192369).

 ## String to Float

-For float parsing, lexical tries the following algorithms, using the first algorithm that produces a correct result:

 In order to implement an efficient parser in Rust, lexical uses the following steps: